Michael Bass, 1st Baron Burton: Career

 The Bass family seat was at Rangemore near Burton.
 King Edward VII visited Rangemore, the town and Bass Brewery in February 1902.
-It was Michael who got involved in creating the Stapenhill viaduct including a 120 ft cast iron suspension bridge, which was seen as an act of practical philanthropy, for the workers for when the river flooded it allowed the workers to still reach work via the canal.

-Like his father, Michael Arthur Bass was a generous benefactor to Burton, making many fine contributions to the town, including the Ferry Bridge, Burton, the St Paul's Institute and Liberal Club (now the Town Hall) and St Chad's Church.
+It was Michael who got involved in creating the Stapenhill viaduct including a 120 ft cast iron suspension bridge, which was seen as an act of practical philanthropy, for the workers for when the river flooded it allowed the workers to still reach work via the canal.Like his father, Michael Arthur Bass was a generous benefactor to Burton, making many fine contributions to the town, including the Ferry Bridge, Burton, the St Paul's Institute and Liberal Club (now the Town Hall) and St Chad's Church.

+Bass died in London in February 1909, aged 71.
+His nephew, William, inherited the baronetcy of Stafford under the special remainder.
+The 1886 Barony of Rangemore and of Burton-on-Trent became extinct, as Bass had no male heirs.
+However, the 1897 Barony was inherited by his daughter, Nellie Lisa, in accordance with its special remainder.

 A bronze statue of Lord Burton, sculpted by F. W. Pomeroy, was erected in front of Burton upon Trent Town Hall in 1911.

+Family life

+Lord Burton married Harriett Georgina, daughter of Edward Thornewill (one of the family behind the Thornewill engineering company in Burton), in 1869.
+They had one daughter, Nellie Lisa Melles (née Bass).
+After Bass's death, the widowed Lady Burton lived with her daughter in Grosvenor Square.
+She died in 1931.